A timely word is like apples of gold in settings of silver. Proverbs 25:11

 or see his native country.

-11 For the Lord says touching Shallum the son of Josiah, king of Judah, who reigned instead of Josiah his father, and who went out of this place: “He will not return there ever again.
+11 For the Lord says concerning Shallum the son of Josiah, king of Judah, who reigned instead of Josiah his father, and who went out of this place, “He will not return there ever again.
 12 But he will die in the place where they have led him captive.
 He will never see this land again.”

 A Warning about Jehoiakim